FelixOnline/v2/content/articles/2014-12-4-its-the-most-wonderful-time-of-the-year.md

 However, there is just as much to do on this island, especially in the capital where we are.
 I have scoured through the internet for the most interesting event and here are my top 3 picks in London.

-__Fairytales After Dark__
+Fairytales After Dark

-Descending to bestow Londoners a magical weekend, the Skewbald Theatre will be bringing fairy tales to life at the greens of thhe __Olympic Stadium__.
+Descending to bestow Londoners a magical weekend, the Skewbald Theatre will be bringing fairy tales to life at the greens of thhe Olympic Stadium.
 Through an enchanting mix of singing, dancing and puppetry, stories familiar and strange, of bewitched frog prince to old Fisherman will come to life in this outdoor theatre.

 Running three times a day with free tickets, there really is no excuse not to escape into the classical ‘Once Upon a Time’ world and immerse oneself back into your childhood memories.